 Whether it’s holiday gatherings, holiday shopping, or children’s holiday productions, the holiday season can be very tricky when you’re breastfeeding.
 Holidays and breastfeeding can each be stressful on their own, so the combination can be overwhelming.
-Here are 9 tips to have a successful holiday season while maintaining milk supply.
+Here are 9 tips for breastfeeding during the holidays (while maintaining your milk supply!).

 1. Make a plan to remove milk.

 The number 1 way to maintain milk supply is by adequately removing milk (not by eating lactation cookies).
 With a busy schedule, crowded parties, and general chaos, it can be tricky to make time for regular feedings.
 It is not uncommon to see an increase in mastitis cases during the holiday seasons.
 When you remove milk less often, you increase the risk for clogged ducts and mastitis.